Fusion5-BusinessCentral/fusion5-businesscentral.github.io/docs/AddOns-IT-Support/00-Licensing/Functionality.md

   - The procedure must return a record in temporary **table 71697596 "FS5 Remote License"** with information about the license.
 If the license is not valid, the procedure must return false or raise a custom error.
 2) Subscribe to **OnRegisterVerificationServices()** in **Codeunit 71697599 "FS5 Verification Service Mgt."**
 3) Call the **RegisterVerificationService()** procedure in **Codeunit 71697599 "FS5 Verification Service Mgt."** from the subscribe

+### Telemetry

+This extension can be used as repository for telemetry signals.
+Developers can extend **enum 71697592 FS5Fusion5TelemetryEvent** with their events and use **codeunit 71698206 FS5Fusion5TelemetryHandler** to register the event + log usage/error.
+When logging using this function, system automatically adds additional details such as CallStack or information about registered event.